Boötes: Stars

 In his Uranometria, Johann Bayer used the Greek letters alpha through to omega and then A to k to label what he saw as the most prominent 35 stars in the constellation, with subsequent astronomers splitting Kappa, Mu, Nu and Pi as two stars each.
 Nu is also the same star as Psi Herculis.
 John Flamsteed numbered 54 stars for the constellation.

 Located 36.7 light-years from Earth, Arcturus, or Alpha Boötis, is the brightest star in Boötes and the fourth-brightest star in the sky at an apparent magnitude of −0.05; It is also the brightest star north of the celestial equator, just shading out Vega and Capella.
 Its name comes from the Greek for "bear-keeper".
 An orange giant of spectral class K1.5III, Arcturus is an ageing star that has exhausted its core supply of hydrogen and cooled and expanded to a diameter of 27 solar diameters, equivalent to approximately 32 million kilometers.
 Though its mass is approximately one solar mass, Arcturus shines with 133 times the luminosity of the Sun.

 Bayer located Arcturus above the Herdman's left knee in his Uranometria.
 Nearby Eta Boötis, or Muphrid, is the uppermost star denoting the left leg.
 It is a 2.68-magnitude star 37 light-years distant with a spectral class of G0IV, indicating it has just exhausted its core hydrogen and is beginning to expand and cool.
 It is 9 times as luminous as the Sun and has 2.7 times its diameter.
 Analysis of its spectrum reveals that it is a spectroscopic binary.
 Muphrid and Arcturus lie only 3.3 light-years away from each other.
 Viewed from Arcturus, Muphrid would have a visual magnitude of −2½, while Arcturus would be around visual magnitude −4½ when seen from Muphrid.

+The constellation Boötes showing the IAU boundaries, the constellation stick figure, and labels for its brightest stars.
+Astrophotograph by Eckhard Slawik, from NOIRLab's 88 Constellations project.